Loops are a tool that allows us to repeat a block of code multiple times. In Python, we have two main types of loops: for and while.

 We can also use the for loop to perform a specific number of iterations, for example, a fixed number of times.

-This is achieved using the range() function, which generates a sequence of numbers in a given range.
+This is achieved using the range() function, which generates a sequence of numbers within a given range.

 # Example of for loop with range(5)